cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ---
 title: Cloud Foundry Glindex (Glossary + Index)
 ---
-This page provides a brief description of terms that are commonly used in Cloud Foundry documentation.
-Cross-references to related topics are provided.
+This page briefly describes a number of terms that are commonly used in Cloud Foundry documentation.
+For some terms, cross-references to related topics are provided.

 ## <a id='application-manifest'></a>application manifest  ##
 > An application manifest defines application deployment settings, such as the name of an application, the number of instances to deploy, the maximum memory available to an instance, the services it uses, and so on.
 The default name for a manifest is `manifest.yml`.
 Use of a manifest automates application deployment`, allowing a user to provide deployment settings in a file rather than at the command line.